 In order for hemp oil to be considered “full spectrum”, the phytochemical profile must not be altered during the extraction process.
 This means that phytocannabinoids like THC (which naturally exists in the hemp plant) will be present in the final product.
 While this may be alarming for some pet owners, it’s important to know that the hemp plant contains only trace amounts of THC — 0.3% or less.
 This amount is not enough to cause a psychoactive effect, especially when it’s coupled with high ratios of CBD.

 In fact, combining these phytocannabinoids and other hemp compounds creates the “entourage effect” –– that is, when phytochemicals work synergistically, they enhance their therapeutic benefits.

 Full Spectrum Hemp Oil Benefits

 Full Spectrum Hemp Oil for Dogs and Other Animals

-Amazingly, in the two studies involving osteoarthritic dogs and idiopathic epileptic dogs, no adverse or negative side effects from full spectrum hemp oil were observed or recorded.
-That said, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.
+Amazingly, in the two studies involving osteoarthritic dogs and idiopathic epileptic dogs, no adverse or negative side effects from full spectrum hemp oil were observed or recorded in either one.
+And, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.

 As for our other furry friends, more studies are needed.
 Due to the fact that each animal’s biological makeup is different, some animals are more sensitive than others to certain phytocannabinoids.
 In fact, some animals may do better with broad spectrum hemp oil, which leads us to our next question: What does broad spectrum hemp oil mean?

 What is Broad Spectrum Hemp Oil?

 In truth, there is no definitive definition for the phrase “broad spectrum hemp oil”.
 In fact, “broad spectrum” originated from within the CBD industry.
 It all started when CBD manufacturers discovered they could successfully remove any trace amounts of THC from their final hemp oil product, thus creating broad spectrum hemp oil.
 The phytochemical profile of broad spectrum hemp oil includes: